benchoufi/scrappers/README.md

   By default, the options called are

   ```
-  "-A -V USAbase -Z 2014AB -J acab,anab,comd,cgab,dsyn,emod,inpo,mobd,neop,patf,sosy");
+  "-A -V USAbase -J acab,anab,comd,cgab,dsyn,emod,inpo,mobd,neop,patf,sosy");
   ```

-  To pass any other options, for example `-y`, add this as the last argument of program arguments.
+  To pass any other options, for example `-y  -Z 2014AB`, add this as the last argument of program arguments.

   `avrosation_trials` deals combines filtering and metamap processing in two bound mapreduce jobs. the input format is `avro`, better suited for large number of small xml files.